Macedonia (Greece)

 The region remains an important economic centre for Greece.
-Greek Macedonia accounts for the majority of Greece's agricultural production and is also a major contributor to the country's industrial and tourism sectors.
+Macedonia accounts for the majority of Greece's agricultural production and is also a major contributor to the country's industrial and tourism sectors.
 The metropolis of the region, Thessaloniki is the second-largest city and a major economic, industrial, cultural, commercial and political centre of Greece.
 Central Macedonia is Greece's fourth-most-popular tourist region and the most popular destination that is not an island.
-It is home to four UNESCO World Heritage sites, including Aigai (modern day Vergina, about 12 km (7 mi) from Veria), one of the ancient Macedonian capital cities, where the tomb of Philip II of Macedon is located.
-Pella (about 1 km from modern town of Pella and about 7 km from Giannitsa), which replaced Aigai as the capital of Macedon in the fourth century BC and was the birthplace of Alexander the Great, is also located in Greek Macedonia.
+It is home to four UNESCO World Heritage sites, including Aigai (modern-day Vergina, about 12 km (7 mi) from Veria), the first Macedonian capital, where Philip II was assassinated and Alexander the Great was crowned king of Macedon.
+Pella (about 1 km from modern town of Pella and about 7 km from Giannitsa), which replaced Aigai as the capital of Macedon in the fourth century BC and was the birthplace of Alexander the Great, is also located in the region.
+Stagira, which was the birthplace of Aristotle, is also located in the region.